GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Odd Dimensional Orbit Closures

-\begin{coro}~ If $(X, \omega) \in \M$ is a translation surface with at least one horizontal cylinder and $\M$ is higher rank then the twist space is spanned by standard shears of the $\M$-equivalence classes of horizontal cylinders. \end{coro} \begin{proof} By Theorem~\ref{reldef}, Theorem~\ref{rel=1} establishes this result when the twist space contains $\eta$.
-When the twist space does not contain $\eta$ the result is immediate by the twist space decomposition theorem. \end{proof}
+\begin{sscoro} If $(X, \omega) \in \M$ is a translation surface with at least one horizontal cylinder and $\M$ is higher rank then the twist space is spanned by standard shears of the $\M$-equivalence classes of horizontal cylinders. \end{sscoro} \begin{proof} By Theorem~\ref{reldef}, Theorem~\ref{rel=1} establishes this result when the twist space contains $\eta$.
+When the twist space does not contain $\eta$ the result is immediate by the twist space decomposition theorem (Theorem~\ref{keep}). \end{proof}